How to Do Spider Curls Properly

 So, for the most part ... spider curls are designed to primarily train your biceps.

-But now that you know which muscles we’re working with, let’s dive into how to properly do the spider curl.
+But now that you know which muscles we’re working with, let’s dive into proper spider curls form.

 Step 1: Locate Equipment